 Allergies are rarely life threatening, but often cause lost work days, decreased work efficiency, poor school performance, and a negative effect on the quality of life.
 Considering the millions spent on antiallergy medications and the cost of lost work time, allergies cannot be considered a minor problem.

-For some allergy sufferers symptoms may be seasonal, but for others it is a year-round discomfort.
+For some Novi Allergy sufferers symptoms may be seasonal, but for others it is a year-round discomfort.
 Allergy symptom control is most successful when multiple management approaches are used simultaneously.
 They may include minimizing exposure to allergens, desensitization with allergy shots, and medications.

 If used properly, medications, including antihistamines, nasal decongestant sprays, steroid sprays, saline sprays, and cortisone-type preparations, can be helpful.
 Even over-the-counter drugs can be beneficial, but some may cause drowsiness.